 Meet Dr. Grant Lipman

 Grant Lipman MD was trained as an Emergency Medicine physician before being accepted to Stanford University School of Medicine's Wilderness Medicine Fellowship.
-Today, he serves as the director of the program.
+He went on to serve as the director of the program for many years.

 He was drawn to the dynamic nature of emergency medicine, never knowing who was going to come through the door, what their story would be, and how their medical issues would present.